KCallaghan/FlowFill/README.md

 Please contact us if you have questions or suggestions!

 ## Required data inputs
 The only required data file is topography in a .nc (NetCDF) format.
 The filename is specified at runtime.
-The NetCDF file should include latitude, longitude, and elevation in a dimension called 'value'.
+The NetCDF file should have three variables: 'lat' for latitude, 'lon' for longitude, and 'value' for elevation.

+Actual latitude and longitude are not required: define any rectangular grid.
+Note that this algorithm does not internally account for changing cell size in a geographic coordinate system.

 ## Compilation